-Drop Policy: Students may drop this course and receive a "W" at anytime prior to the official university deadline on Thursday, October $30^{\text{th}}$ at 5:00 pm.
-Students may withdraw from the university (i.e., drop all courses) by Thursday, November $29^{\text{th}}$ .
+Drop Policy: Students may drop this course and receive a "W" at anytime prior to the official university deadline on Monday, October 30th at 11:59 pm.
+Students may withdraw from the university (i.e., drop all courses and go to zero hours enrolled) by Tuesday, November 28th at 11:59 pm.

 Special Needs Information: Students with special needs as documented by the Office of Disability Services should identify themselves at the beginning of the semester in order for accommodation to be made.
-If accommodations are needed for in-class exams, the exams must be taken at the Testing, Research Services, and Evaluation Center (TREC) at the date and time the exam is administered in class.
+If accommodations are needed for in-class quizzes and/or exams, the quizzes and/or exams must be taken at the Testing, Research Services, and Evaluation Center (TREC) on the date and time the assessment is administered in class.
 Students are strongly advised to schedule TREC exam times as early as possible in the semester.
 Exceptions to this policy will only be made under extraordinary circumstances, as determined by the instructor.